 Cybersecurity and privacy law doubleheader: An update on trending legal issues followed by a panel discussion about cybersecurity due diligence in M&A

-presented by Justin Webb, Mark Schelhart (Sikich), Matt Kovacich
+presented by Justin Webb, Mark Shelhart (Sikich), Matt Kovacich

 4:05 – 5:00 p.m.

-What are the legislative implications of the Equifax breach?
 How are courts handling cyber liability insurance disputes?
 What new cases and laws are important for in-house counsel?
 How do you use recent data security fails to strengthen your own due diligence efforts?
 This two part session will provide answers to those questions and much more.
 Part One will provide an update on recent cybersecurity and privacy law issues that should be on every corporate counsel’s radar.
 In Part Two there will be a panel of experts with individuals from Godfrey & Kahn and Sikich.
-With both technical and legal knowledge, the panel will discuss the lessons learned from recent breaches, including the Equifax breach, can be leveraged to achieve better cybersecurity due diligence in mergers and acquisitions and vendor risk assessments.
+With both technical and legal knowledge, the panel will discuss how the lessons learned from recent breaches can be leveraged to achieve better cybersecurity due diligence in mergers and acquisitions and vendor risk assessments.